Meenachinmay/Meenachinmay/README.md

 ## I'm a Son, Brother, Software engineer, and Teacher!

-- 🔭 I’m currently working on a [Short graphql and reactjs course][https://github.com/Meenachinmay/react-graphql]!
+- 🔭 I’m currently working on a [my own startup😍][but it's private]!
-- 🌱 I’m currently learning frontend with reactjs and some sort of backend with everything 🤣
+- 🌱 I’m currently learning everything in order to get my goal. 🤣
-- 👯 I’m looking to collaborate with other content creators but using reactjs 🤖
+- 👯 I’m looking to collaborate with other content creators for growing more. 🤖
-- 🥅 2021 Goals: Get my N1 level japanese language certificate, learn reactjs and with nodejs, mongodb and graphql 🎆
+- 🥅 2022 Goals: Learn more japanese language, learn typescript, typeorm, typegraphql, postgres, apollo graphql server, mongodb and graphql 🎆
 - ⚡ Fun fact: I love to speak, listen, watch and read japanese and singing / writing (poems) 🎎

 ### Connect with me: